ShreyasLengade/ShreyasLengade/README.md

 **About Me:**
 - 👨🏻‍💼 I have Stamp 1G work permit (Irish Work Permit).
-- 👨🏽‍💻 I have worked as Junior Software Engineer Intern at EduPlus.
+- 👨🏽‍💻 I have worked as Junior Software Engineer at EduPlus and as a Software Developer in Nell Infotech.
 - 🖋️ I completed my first Masters in Computer Applications from VIT institute, Pune city, INDIA.
 - 🖋️ I have completed Masters in Business Analytics from Michael Smurfit Graduate Business School, Dublin
 - 👨🏻‍💼 I am looking for roles such as Java Developer, Python Developer, Software Engineer, Data Engineer, BI Developer, and BI Analyst.